kyleblocksom/connect-lex-better-together/guide.md

 #### 2-Part Omnichannel Deployment Process:

-1. Provision backend services through AWS CloudFormation (AWS Amplify, Amazon DynamoDB, Amazon Kendra, AWS Lambda, and Amazon S3).
+##### 1. Provision backend services through AWS CloudFormation (AWS Amplify, Amazon DynamoDB, Amazon Kendra, AWS Lambda, and Amazon S3).

-2. Import your Amazon Lex chatbot then integrate with Amazon Connect, Twilio SMS, and Slack.
+##### 2. Import your Amazon Lex chatbot then integrate with Amazon Connect, Twilio SMS, and Slack.

-The below architecture diagram illustrates your resultant solution architecture following the above deployment process:
+#### The below architecture diagram illustrates your resultant solution architecture following the above deployment process:

  <img width="1792" alt="Screen Shot 2021-11-02 at 10 00 08 AM" src="https://user-images.githubusercontent.com/73256380/139911637-0a8c834f-2174-4bf4-b067-87c08be00bef.png">

 #### Deployment Part-1: Provisioning backend services through AWS CloudFormation
 > (AWS Amplify, Amazon DynamoDB, Amazon Kendra, and AWS Lambda).

-**What are you deploying?**
+#### What are you deploying?

 ##### In Part-1 of your application architecture, you will build an Amazon Lex chatbot that understands customers' speech and text inputs.
 Your chatbot is embedded within a website created using AWS Amplify which is connected to the source repository that hosts our HTML, JavaScript, and CSS code.
 Data about available plans and users’ chosen plans are persisted in Amazon DynamoDB.
 AWS Lambda functions are triggered by Amazon Lex to execute business logic and interact with the database layer to query pertinent customer data and fulfill customer requests.
 Amazon Kendra also allows our chatbot to query against an indexed FAQ document so customers and call center agents can quickly find answers.
 You can also connect the Amazon Lex chatbot with Twilio SMS and Amazon Connect, which allows users to interact with your chatbot over SMS text messages and call your customer service number and interact with Amazon Lex’s Interactive Voice Response (IVR).

-**Region	Region Code	Launch**
+Region	Region Code	Launch
-##### US East (N. Virginia)	us-east-1	omni-lex.yaml
+US East (N. Virginia)	us-east-1	omni-lex.yaml

-**AWS CloudFormation Launch Instructions:**
+#### AWS CloudFormation Launch Instructions:**

-1. Select the Launch Stack link above.
+1.	##### Select the Launch Stack link above.
 2. Select Next on the Specify template page.
 3. Enter your <Stack-name> on the Specify stack details page and select Next.
 4. On the Configure stack options page, leave all the defaults and click Next.